Christian Foundation for Children and Aging

 So which schools have been blessed with these donations?
 Binghamton University in New York, Montclair State University in New Jersey, the University of Southern Mississippi, and Michigan State University to name a few.
 And just in case you have no idea about the sums involved, reports say that the donor has given away a total of $70 million to date.

-Categories: Inspiration, News, Religious, Women
+Filed Under: Inspiration, News, Religious, Women

 Colleges Benefit From Anonymous Donor